emlynrasta/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - display two files with same command 4-lastlines - display last 10 lines of a file 5-firstlines - diaplay first 10 lines of a file
+6-third_line- display the 3rd line of a file